mibur1/comet/docs/source/README.rst

 .. note::

- The Comet toolbox is under active development.
-If you have any questions, suggestions, or want to contribute, please don't hesitate to reach out on GitHub or via email.
+ The Toolbox is under active development.
+If you have any questions, suggestions, or want to contribute, please don't hesitate to reach out on GitHub or via Email.

 Current features